Create web-based user interfaces with Python. The nice way.

-NiceGUI is an easy-to-use, Python-based UI framework, which renders to the web browser.
-You can create buttons, dialogs, markdown, 3D scenes, plots and much more.
+NiceGUI is an easy-to-use, Python-based UI framework, which shows up in your web browser.
+You can create buttons, dialogs, Markdown, 3D scenes, plots and much more.

 It is great for micro web apps, dashboards, robotics projects, smart home solutions and similar use cases.
 You can also use it in development, for example when tweaking/configuring a machine learning algorithm or tuning motor controllers.

 NiceGUI is available as PyPI package, Docker image and on conda-forge as well as GitHub.

 - implicit reload on code change